 When the Confirmation dialog appears, click Add Extension to continue

 Once you have the extension installed, you can select the icon in the toolbar to log in.
 These are the same credentials that you use to log into Crelate.
-Once you log in, your credentials will be saved so that you won't have to log in again.

 Create a New Contact